fxgsell/GG-Edge-Inference/README.md

 1. Create a lambda with the Python2.7 runtime, create an alias "latest" pointing to $LATEST.

-1. `python3 create-greengrass-config.py --create-group GG-ML-Workshop --bucket my-greengrass-models --function demo-inference`
+1. In `00-greengrass-configuration` run `python3 create-greengrass-config.py --create-group GG-ML-Workshop --bucket my-greengrass-models --function demo-inference`

     - Change the 3 parameters to values of your choice (Group Name, Bucket Name and Function Name)